duke4e/showData/howTo/change_wallpaper.md

 You may receive a prompt asking for permission, select **“Always Allow”**.
 The selected wallpaper will be copied and transferred into the ShowLive folder.

 That’s it!
-The wallpaper is now transferred, named and ready to be applied by running ShowLive.
+The wallpaper is now transferred, named and ready to be applied by tapping **Run ShowLive** or choosing the option to **Apply Wallpaper - No Update** which will change the wallpaper without running ShowLive again (Super Fast!).

 > *Be sure to check out the other features of the ShowLive helper shortcut in our other tutorials.*

+---

+Watch a video tutorial by [iReviews on YouTube](https://youtu.be/RsKQNw6-NZI)

 ---